StevenLAdler/spotify_playlist_maker/README.md

 ### Notes:
 The script determines month by timestamp

-If there are late responses then the date in the Google Sheet must be changed to that of the correct month
+If there are late responses then the date in the Google Sheet must be changed to that of the correct month.

 Currently the format of generated playlist names is hardcoded, going to fix this soon